lsund/notes/README.md

 Every productivity / organizing tool I've encountered have been either too simplistic or too complicated, with a lot of unused features.

-TW falls into the second category.
+TW (in my opinion) falls into the second category.
 Furthermore, it lives in the browser and that leads to a lot of clicking.
 I started this project to try to express my preference of a non-linear note-taking tool.